Music Production Lessons

 Music Production Centres in the United Kingdom

-Annabelle Stark is a professional music tutor located in Liverpool.
-She offers professional production tuition for all ages, running Music Production Lessons Liverpool to help students of all learning abilities develop new skills.
+Ste Cole is a professional music tutor located in Liverpool.
+He offers professional production tuition for all ages, running Music Production Lessons Liverpool to help students of all learning abilities develop new skills.

 Online Music Production Lessons

 Lewis Campbell provides Ableton Lessons online to students based all around the world.
 His individually tailored approached to teaching ensures that his students learn the techniques and skills that they are interested in using.